William Henry Draper Jr.: Hiss Case involvement

 On August 7, 1948, Draper, then Undersecretary of War, requested that William L. Marbury Jr. fly to Geneva, Switzerland, and spend a month there to help the U.S. negotiate the General Agreement on Tariffs and Trade (GATT).
 Marbury was a close friend of Alger Hiss.
 Draper's request came days after Whittaker Chambers had included Hiss's name among those of government spies in the Ware Group during Chambers' testimony under subpoena before the House Un-American Activities Committee (HUAC).
 In effect, the request prevented Marbury from helping during Hiss's further HUAC testimony in August and into September, when Hiss was considering a libel suit against Chambers for statements made August 27 on NBC Radio's nationwide Meet the Press broadcast.

 Later career

-After retiring from public service a second time, he traveled to in Mexico City to serve as chairman of the Mexican Light and Power Company.
+After retiring from public service a second time, he traveled to Mexico City to serve as chairman of the Mexican Light and Power Company.
 Returning to the U.S. in 1959, he formed the first West Coast venture capital firm Draper, Gaither and Anderson in California.

-In 1967, he retired from Draper Gaither, moved to Washington, D.C. and joined Combustion Engineering in New York as chairman, retiring a few years later to become the U.S. delegate to the United Nations Population Commission, serving from 1969 to 1971.
+In 1967, he retired from Draper Gaither, moved to Washington, D.C., and joined Combustion Engineering in New York as chairman, retiring a few years later to become the U.S. delegate to the United Nations Population Commission, serving from 1969 to 1971.
 He also cofounded the Population Crisis Committee in 1965 and chaired the Draper Committee.

 Personal life

-On September 7, 1918, Draper was married to Katherine Louise Baum, a daughter George Baum of Yonkers, New York.
+On September 7, 1918, Draper was married to Katherine Louise Baum, a daughter of George Baum of Yonkers, New York.
 Before her death in 1942, they were the parents of three children, including: